Formation Channels of Magnetars: Discussion

 \subsubsection{Population Synthesis Variations}

 Observational surveys indicate that a large fraction of massive stars reside in binary or higher-order multiple systems \citep{Sana2012,Sana2014,Moe2017}.
 Although we include binaries in our simulations, higher-order multiples (triples or quadruples) are not modeled, which could open additional pathways for magnetar formation.
-The precise fraction of massive stars in such systems, and their orbital configurations, remains uncertain and may influence the predicted channel fractions.
+The precise fraction of massive stars in such systems, and their orbital configurations, remain uncertain and may influence the predicted channel fractions.

 Our models vary key parameters such as the CE efficiency ($\alpha$), natal kick distribution, and maximum NS mass individually to assess their impact.
 While informative, this one-parameter-at-a-time approach does not capture possible correlations between parameters or the full complexity of the model space.
-More comprehensive approaches, such as statistical sampling of multi-dimensional parameter grids \citep{Broekgaarden2021} or Bayesian inference frameworks \citep[e.g.][]{Barrett2018,Wong2023}, could provide a smoother exploration and help identify parameter combinations that best reproduce observed magnetar and compact-object populations.
+More comprehensive approaches, such as statistical sampling of multidimensional parameter grids \citep{Broekgaarden2021} or Bayesian inference frameworks \citep[e.g.,][]{Barrett2018,Wong2023}, could provide a smoother exploration and help identify parameter combinations that best reproduce observed magnetar and compact-object populations.

 Additional assumptions include the distributions of initial binary mass ratios and orbital periods, tidal interaction efficiencies, and the detailed modeling of magnetic-field amplification.
-Each introduces additional uncertainty in the predicted magnetar population, though they are difficult to quantify precisely in rapid population-synthesis codes.
+Each introduces additional uncertainty in the predicted magnetar population, though they are difficult to quantify precisely in rapid population synthesis codes.